-I am sure you’ve noticed that the markets are brimming with bushels of oranges like Cara Cara, Valencia, blood orange, tangerines and the different varieties of grapefruits like the pomelo.
+During winter, the markets are brimming with bushels of oranges like Cara Cara, Valencia, blood orange, tangerines and the different varieties of grapefruits like the pomelo.
 Grocery shopping recently, I gathered a bunch in my cart secretly hoping they would transport me somewhere warm.
 The second best alternative was to make a salad that could chase away the gloomiest winter day.

 Cara Cara oranges, grapefruit and blood oranges bring their crazy, sunset colors while shredded Brussels sprouts and fennel offer a little bitterness.
 More green veggies like celery, green onion, parsley and jalapeno keep the colors clean and lend a spicy crunch.

 For the main components of the salad, the Brussels sprouts and fennel take a little knife work.
 It’s winter‒what else have you got to do?
 While not everybody has the time or desire to slice up some sprouts, you have a couple of choices.
 Well, actually three…

 - food processor – you can shred the sprouts with a food processor shredding disk.
 I am showing a picture of where I shredded the sprouts by hand (lower left) and by using my large shredding disk (upper right).
 You can see that even though it was my “large” disk, the sprouts are almost riced.
 It all depends on the texture you want.